-- (i) Has had more than one medication violation for the relevant time period, and - (ii) Exceeds the permissible number of points.
+(i) Has more than one violation for the relevant time period, and (ii)

+Exceeds the permissible number of points.

-The Stewards and Commission shall consider aggravating and mitigating circumstances, including the trainer's prior record for medication violations, when determining the appropriate penalty for the underlying offense.
+The Judges and Commission shall consider aggravating and mitigating circumstances, including the trainer's prior record for medication violations, when determining the appropriate penalty for the underlying offense.
 The MMP is intended to be a separate and additional penalty for a pattern of violations.

-(h) The suspension periods as provided in Section 13(g) shall run consecutive to any suspension imposed for the underlying offense.

-- (i) The Stewards' or Commission Ruling shall distinguish between the penalty for the underlying offense and any enhancement based upon a Stewards or Commission review of the trainer's cumulative points and regulatory record, which may be considered an aggravating factor in a case. - (j) Points shall expire as follows:
+- (h) The suspension periods as provided in Section 13(g), shall run consecutive to any suspension imposed for the underlying offense. - (i) The Judges' or Commission Ruling shall distinguish between the penalty for the underlying offense and any enhancement based upon a Judges or Commission review of a trainer's cumulative points and regulatory record, which may be considered an aggravating factor in a case.

+(j) Points shall expire as follows:

 Penalty Classification Time to Expire

-A 3 years
+А 3 years

 В 2 years

 С 1 year